-East Harrison Shoreline Street End Updates
+Updates at East Harrison Shoreline Street End

 On May 5, 2025, the East Harrison Shoreline Street End, an ecological treasure, was blessed by a wonderful visit by the 5th-grade class from The Bush School.
 Between 9:30 and 10 a.m., they came to the only shoreline street end thrice designated as an Ecological Critical Area to release over 150 class-raised salmon babies salmon into Lake Washington.